 Persons with a baccalaureate degree from an accredited institution may earn a 12-hour non-degree graduate certificate in Emergency Management and Disaster Resilience, Corporate Security Operations, or Occupational Safety.
-These certificates are granted by the School of Safety, Security and Emergency Management and the College of Justice and Safety.
+These certificates are granted by the School of Safety, Security and Emergency Management and The College of Justice, Safety, and Military Science.
 The certificate may be completed online.
 Students must have a minimum GPA of 3.0 to earn the certificate.
 The certificate will consist of four courses for each option.
 Certificate courses may be applied to the M.S. degree program if the person later applies for M.S. admission.

 Certificate in Emergency Management and Disaster Resilience

 Certificate Requirements12 hours

 HLS 810, 830, 831, and 835.

 Total Curriculum Requirements12 hours

 Certificate in Corporate Security Operations

-Certificate Requirements12 hours
+Certificate Requirements

 HLS 810, 820, 850, and SSE 827.

 Total Curriculum Requirements12 hours

 Certificate in Occupational Safety

 Certificate Requirements12 hours

 SSE 828, 832, 834, and 835.

-Total Curriculum Requirements12 hours